GeoMetrix12/assignment_COP_290/README.md

     ```

 4.  **Configure with CMake**:
-    If Qt is not found automatically, you might need to tell CMake where it is.
     ```bash
     cmake ..
     ```
+    *(Note: If Qt is not found automatically, you may need to specify the path to your Qt installation).*

 5.  **Build**:
     ```bash